YasperFa/MolSim/README.md

 ---
-6) Creating Doxygen Documentation:
+## Creating Doxygen Documentation:

+        After running cmake with Doxygen enabled (see 2.):

         'make doc_doxygen'

-        (If running this command and doxygen is disabled, nothing will happen.)
+        If running this command and doxygen is disabled, nothing will happen.
+        The output is in the directory ../doxys_documentation.